redsift/redsift-ui/README.md

 ### Image optimization

-The repository contains the script `forweb.sh` to optimize images in size.
+The repository contains the script `./scripts/forweb.sh` to optimize images in size.
 It also takes care of generating an image version for high-dpi, retina displays.

 #### Prerequisites (MacOS)